shaunchuah/software_engineering_for_science/docs/cloud/the-internet.md

 4. Link Layer: The IP packets are framed into link-layer frames, which include MAC addresses.
 These frames are transmitted over the physical network media.
 5. Receiving End: At the destination, the process reverses.
 The link layer frames are unpacked to retrieve the IP packets, which are then passed to the transport layer.
 The transport layer reassembles the segments and hands the data off to the application layer.

-## What is a URL?

-A URL (Uniform Resource Locator) is an address used to access resources on the internet.
-It consists of several parts:

-1. Scheme: Indicates the protocol (e.g., http, https).
-2. Host: Specifies the domain name or IP address (e.g., <www.example.com>).
-3. Port (optional): Defines the port number (e.g., :8080).
-4. Path: Shows the location of the resource on the server (e.g., /docs/search).
-5. Query (optional): Contains parameters for searching or filtering (e.g., ?q=test).
-6. Fragment (optional): Points to a specific section within the resource (e.g., #part2).

-URLs are essential for uniquely identifying and retrieving resources on the web.

 ## The HTTP Protocol

 HTTP (Hypertext Transfer Protocol) is an application-layer protocol used primarily for transmitting hypermedia documents, such as HTML.
 It is the foundation of any data exchange on the Web and is a protocol used by web browsers and web servers to communicate.